 - Jesus prayed that we would be united in Him and the Father.

 I’m reminded of the parable Jesus told about the vine and the branches.
 He is the vine, and we are the branches.
 We need to remain in Him because life is found in the vine.
 If we separate ourselves from the vine, we are no longer attached to the source of life and we stop producing godly fruit.

 In His illustration, Jesus makes a strong connection between our love for one another and our love for Him.
 He says, “When you obey my commandments, you remain in my love, just as I obey my Father’s commandments and remain in His love.”
 He goes on to say, “This is my commandment: Love each other in the same way I have loved you.”
 (John 15:9-13) In other words, we remain in Him when we obey His command to love each other.
 Not only that, but we are called to love the same way He loved us.
 (That’s a crazy amount of love!)

 We are called to love each other the way Jesus loved us – sacrificially and unconditionally.

-So this Easter, as I’m reminded of His sacrifice on the cross, I’m also being reminded to love as Jesus loved.
+So every Easter, as I’m reminded of His sacrifice on the cross, I’m also being reminded to love as Jesus loved.
 He died for us while we were still sinners, while we were imperfect and in need of a Savior.
 We are called to love in the same way.